WouterKlein/plant-humanities/docs/cinnamon/README.md

 	zoom="7.4">
 {#paragraph8}

 Cinnamon peelers were specialized laborers from the Sinhalese caste _Salagama_ (also known as _Saliya_ or _Chaliya_).
 Although their skills were indispensable for the cinnamon trade, they were treated harshly by the Dutch.
 Each year, the peelers gathered in Colombo for a ceremony where they pledged loyalty to the Dutch governor.
 There was a long peeling season for cinnamon between May and August, and a short season in January and February.
-On both occasions, groups of men were sent off into the woods with nothing but paring knives and an amount of rice.
-Adult men were obliged to bring back 12 _robes_ (of 56 pounds each) at the end of the summer season.
-Boys from 12 years of age had to contribute proportionally.
-Dutch sources often complained about peelers as lazy and unreliable, but the peelers had a hard life.
-They were away from home for months, had to provide for themselves while working in the forests, where they were subject to diseases, and they were severely punished if they did not meet their quotum.[^ref9]
+On both occasions, groups of men were sent off into the woods with nothing but paring knives and a supply of rice.
+Adult men were obliged to bring back 12 _robes_ (56 pounds each) at the end of the summer season.
+Boys from age twelve had to contribute proportionally.
+Dutch sources often complained about the peelers as being lazy and unreliable, but these workers had a hard life.
+They were away from home for months, had to provide for themselves while working in the forests, where they were afflicted by diseases, and they were severely punished if they did not meet their quotum.[^ref9]
 <param title="Sinhalese people" eid="Q932244" aliases="Sinhalese">
 <param title="Salagama" eid="Q3469487">
 <param ve-image